You Can Do More Good Than You Think

-When I went back past him on the opposite side of the road, I rolled-down my window and asked if he needed anything.
+When I went passed him on the opposite side of the road, I rolled down my window and asked if he needed anything.

-He just kept walking down the road as I re-turned around to head back toward my house.
+He just kept walking down the road as I turned around again to head back toward my house.

 I couldn’t shake it.

-This kid could very likely get hit by a car and die tonight.
+This kid could very likely get hit by a car and die that night.
 It’s not uncommon in a college town.

 “Clemson, core campus,” he replied.